 $8 per child

 Founded in 1993, this party place has open play hours on weekdays.
-Though probably best for younger kids, the multi-level maze complete with twisty tunnels and slides is good for young elementary-schoolers, plus there's a ball pit.
+The multi-level maze complete with twisty tunnels and slides is good for young elementary-schoolers, plus there's a ball pit.
 Party packages are also available.

 Check out our Indoor Activity Guide for other great places to play inside.

-A previous version of this post was originally published in January 2010.
+A previous version of this post was published in January 2010.